-(a) Superintendent.
-When a vacancy occurs in the position of Superintendent, the Commission shall hold at least four public hearings at which members of the public may provide recommendations to inform the Commission's selection of Superintendent candidates.
-At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, the West Side of Chicago, and in downtown Chicago.
 Within 120 days after a vacancy occurs in the position of Superintendent, the Commission shall submit three candidates for the position to the Mayor.
-Within 30 days thereafter, the Mayor shall either select one of these candidates, or reject the candidates and provide the Commission with a written explanation, which the Commission shall submit three new candidates to the Mayor, which shall not include any previous candidate.
-Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the candidates and provide the Commission shall submit three new candidates to the Mayor, which shall not include any previous candidate.
+Within 30 days thereafter, the Mayor shall either select one of these candidates, or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
+Within 30 days after this rejection, the Commission shall submit to the Mayor three new candidates, which shall not include any previous candidate.
 Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
-This process shall continue until the Mayor selects a candidate.
+This process shall continue until the Mayor appoints and submits for City Council approval a candidate.

-After the Mayor has selected a candidate for Superintendent, but before the City Council has voted on whether to confirm the candidate, the Commission shall hold a public hearing at which the candidate shall appear and answer questions from the Commission and from members of the public.
+After the Mayor has appointed and submitted to the City Council a candidate for Superintendent, but before the City Council Committee on Public Safety has held a hearing on the appointment, the Commission shall hold a public hearing at which the candidate shall appear and answer questions from the Commission and from members of the public.
 At the hearing, the Commission shall also provide time for public comment on the candidate.
 Before the public hearing, the Commission shall provide on its website an opportunity for members of the public to register questions for and comments about the candidate, and shall make publicly available a written explanation of why the Commission nominated this candidate.

-After the City Council has confirmed the Superintendent, the Commission shall hold at least four public hearings at which the Superintendent may speak and members of the public may share comments and questions, and provide recommendations to inform the Commission's work with the Superintendent.
-At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, the West Side of Chicago, and in downtown Chicago.
+After the City Council has approved the appointment of the Superintendent, the Commission shall hold at least four public hearings at which the Superintendent may speak and members of the public may share comments and questions, and provide recommendations to inform the Commission's work with the Superintendent.
+At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, and the West Side of Chicago.